javipalanca/simfleet/docs/develop.rst

 Helpers
 ~~~~~~~

-In the example below there are some helper functions that are specific for the taxi strategy.
-These are:
+There are some helper functions that are specific for the taxi strategy:

 .. code-block:: python